nataliegen/GroupProject1/README.md

 **Relationships**:
 - One-to-Many with Songs (an artist can have many songs).
 - Many-to-Many with Genres via ArtistGenres (an artist can be associated with multiple genres).
-- One-to-Many with Albums (an artist can have multiple albums).
+- One-to-Many with Album (an artist can have multiple albums).

 **Album** – Stores information about albums
 Attributes:
 - Primary Key: albumID
 - Foreign Key: artistID
+- Foreign Key: primary_genreID
 - title
 - release_date
 - record_label